 An emissions inventory is an account of pollutant emissions from many sources in an area.
 It is impractical to directly measure and compile emissions from a multitude of sources on a continuous basis, so surveys and sampling are used to increase understanding.
-Several methods are used to determine an average emission rate under a variety of conditions, such as: 1) actual emission measurements are taken on a subset of devices to determine an average emission rate; 2) source tests at stationary emission sources provide a snapshot of emission rates that are then applied over time; and 3) field measurements of emissions taken at area sources (such as construction sites).
+Several methods are used to determine an average emission rate under a variety of conditions, such as: 1) actual emission measurements taken on a subset of devices to determine an average emission rate; 2) source tests at stationary emission sources to provide a snapshot of emission rates that are then applied over time; and 3) field measurements of emissions taken at area sources (such as construction sites) to better determine actual emission rates.